EdenExperiments/Gyoshin-The-Raid-Planner/README.md

 ## Developer RoadMap:

-Complete Beta testing with members of FFXIV discord, analyse feedback and develop roadmap further and debug my commands where required.
+Complete beta testing with members of FFXIV discord, analyse feedback and develop roadmap further and debug my commands where required.

 Allow creation of parties with just !Create and use best agreed format